Berkeley-CS61B/skeleton-sp16/lab14/spec/lab14.md

 #### Generating a Fractal Sound Using Bitwise Operations

 Make a copy of your `SawToothGenerator.java` called `StrangeBitwiseGenerator.java`.
-This time, before taking the modulus with the period as the right argument, you should `&` the current time with a copy of time right shifted by 3 places.
+This time, create a temporary variable that is the modulus of the state `&` a copy of the the state right shifted by 3 places.

 For example (your instance variables may be differently named):

+        state = state + 1;
-        state & (state >> 3) % period;
+        int weirdState = state & (state >>> 3) % period;

-Try playing/drawing this sound, and you should see something like the following:
+Try playing/drawing the sound (but normalized so that it fits in the range -1.0 to 1.0, as you did in `SawToothGenerator`), and you should see something like the following:

 <center>
 ![StrangeBitwise](images/StrangeBitwiseVisualization.png)